The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Maximum Likelihood via Gradient Descent

-In this section, we propose a simple modification to Algorithm 1 that significantly improves its convergence rate.
-Extensive experiments with the algorithm suggest that its main inefficiency stems from the different sensitivities of the amplitude and frequency parameters in the loss landscape.
-It is well known that better performance can be obtained using distinct step sizes for different parameter blocks of variables \cite{peng2024block,beck2013block}.
+In early experiments we also considered using a single step size for all parameters (as in our preliminary conference version \cite{busbib2025toeplitz}) where $\eta^{(a)}_0=\eta^{(\omega)}_0$.
+However, we observed significantly faster convergence when using different step sizes for the amplitude and frequency parameters.
+Our experiments suggest that the main inefficiency of the single-rate scheme stems from the different sensitivities of the amplitude and frequency parameters in the loss landscape.
+It is well known that better performance can be obtained using distinct step sizes for different blocks of variables \cite{peng2024block,beck2013block}.
 Specifically, in our setting, the amplitudes can be updated more aggressively without compromising stability, whereas the frequencies require more cautious steps due to the higher nonlinearity in their gradient.
 To address this, we propose to assign separate learning rates to the amplitudes and the frequencies.
-The complete procedure is summarized in Algorithm 2.
-This minor modification results in a significant practical speedup.
-Empirical experiments show that convergence is accelerated by a factor of $3$ to $5$ compared to the baseline Algorithm 1 with a single learning rate.
+The complete procedure is summarized in Algorithm~\ref{alg2}.
+This minor modification consistently improves the convergence rate of gradient descent at negligible additional cost per iteration.

-Algorithm 2 uses an Armijo backtracking line search with two separate learning rates.
+Algorithm~\ref{alg2} uses an Armijo backtracking line search with two separate learning rates.
 At each iteration, the step sizes are initialized at \( \eta^{(a)}_t = \eta^{(a)}_0 \) and \( \eta^{(\omega)}_t = \eta^{(\omega)}_0 \), and both are reduced geometrically by a factor \( \beta \in (0,1) \) until the following condition is satisfied:

 where \( \alpha \in (0, 0.5) \) is a fixed constant.